EmmanuelLefevre/EmmanuelLefevre/README.md

 **`Application developer`**

 🔥 I'm a Full-Stack Developer from France.
-I have experience building web applications mainly in Angular/Symfony.
-I also enjoy building side projects in my free time.
+I have experience building web applications mainly in Angular/Symfony and also in home automation.
+I enjoy building side projects in my free time.

 ### 🧰 Languages and Tools